Vine Ripe Nutrition Logo

 3. Chinese Cabbage

-It is no wonder that most of us love stir fries!
-They have an extra special savory flavor when they include bok choy.
+It is no wonder that most of us love stir-fries!
+They have an extra unique savory flavor when they include bok choy.
 Substitute Chinese cabbage for regular cabbage in a variety of recipes.
 Here is a delicious recipe to try with Chinese cabbage for Kale Cabbage and Apple Slaw

 Spinach

-Many of us enjoy the umami flavor of spinach and because it is less bitter than some of the other greens so it may be a favorite green for many of us.
-I love it in salad, lasagna and on a pizza.
-Check out some other recipe ideas where they taste great also Tempeh Sweet Potato Spinach Burrito and Spinach Beet and Walnut Salad
+Many of us enjoy the umami flavor of spinach, and because it is less bitter than some of the other greens, it may be a favorite green for many of us.
+I love it in salad, lasagna, and pizza.
+Check out some different recipe ideas where they taste great also Tempeh Sweet Potato Spinach Burrito and Spinach Beet and Walnut Salad

 Celery